What can I do to treat hemorrhoids during pregnancy?

 Hemorrhoids are swollen blood vessels in and around the anus and lower rectum.
 To ease the discomfort of hemorrhoids during pregnancy:

 - Soak in warm water.
-Fill the tub with warm water and soak the affected area.
+Soak in a tub filled with warm water.
 Don't put soap or bubble bath in the water.

 - Avoid sitting for long periods of time.
-Sitting puts pressure on the veins in your anus and rectum.
-When you can, lie on your side or stand up.
-If you must sit, take frequent breaks or sit on a hemorrhoid pillow, also known as a ring cushion or doughnut.
+Sitting puts pressure on the veins in the anus and rectum.
+Stand up and move around during the day.
+Take frequent breaks or sit on a hemorrhoid pillow, also known as a ring cushion or doughnut.

 - Use an over-the-counter remedy.
-Apply witch hazel medicated pads to your anal area.
-Or ask your health care provider to recommend a hemorrhoid cream or rectal suppository that's safe to use during pregnancy.
+Apply witch hazel medicated pads to the anal area.
+Or ask a health care provider to recommend a hemorrhoid cream or rectal suppository that's safe to use during pregnancy.